 Prevention is not about stopping a panic attack just before it happens.
 The best you can do then is manage it.
 You can use relaxation techniques to minimize the effect of a panic attack.
 But if you want to prevent panic attacks from happening, you can use cognitive therapy and mind-body relaxation in the build up phase.

-Two important coping skills for overcoming panic attacks are the ability to relax and manage stress, and the ability to change negative thinking.
-For more information, follow these links:
+For medical treatment of anxiety, refer to the page on anti-anxiety medication.
+Two important coping skills for overcoming anxiety are the ability to relax and manage stress through mind-body relaxation, and the ability to change negative thinking through cognitive therapy.